Harry’s University of Bristol research profile is available at: https://research-information.bris.ac.uk/en/persons/harry-felton

-Harry is in the 1st year of his PhD studies having started in September 2018 within the DMF group.
-His focus is on using additive manufacturing (AM) for use with virtual-physical twinning.
+Harry is in the 3rd year of his PhD studies having started in September 2018 within the DMF group.

 Harry has previously completed a year-long placement at Rolls-Royce Plc investigating the use of additive manufacturing for aerospace engines, and graduated from his Aerospace Engineering MEng degree at the University of Bristol in July 2018.
-He has also been the University of Bristol’s Formula Student team’s Team Principal and retains an advisory involvement.
+He has also been the University of Bristol’s Formula Student Team Principal.

-Outside of the office Harry is a keen motorsports and football fan, and enjoys travelling.
+Outside of the office Harry is a keen motorsports, football and rugby fan, and enjoys playing guitar.

 - Additive manufacturing

 Harry’s main PhD research is focussed on twinning product mass, balance and inertia properties within 3D printed prototypes.
 The intention is to allow automated production of prototypes that have comparable mass distributions to the intended design.
 As such, it will be possible to understand the behaviour and feel of the product earlier in the design process.

 If you feel you would be able to help or have any thoughts on this research please email firstname.lastname@example.org.